sardcat/kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

 1.)
 Low goals under $1000 yielded the highest success ratio, implying a bevy of theater patrons who appreciate small budget productions.
-However a second "sweet-spot" of success appears in the $35,000-$44,999 range, giving credence to more robust plays, but definitly not "over-the-top" productions where positive outcomes drop to near zero.
+However a second "sweet-spot" of success appears in the $35,000-$44,999 range, giving credence to more robust plays, but definitely not "over-the-top" productions where positive outcomes drop to near zero.

 - What are some limitations of this dataset?

 1.)
-Number of page views per project might give a glimps into how "well" a project is being promoted or marketed.
+Number of page views per project might give a glimpse into how "well" a project is being promoted or marketed.

 - What are some other possible tables and/or graphs that we could create?